Korean Fresh Eggplant Kimchi

 Korean Green Chili Kimchi

-Gochu kimchi is a spicy Korean kimchi made with whole or halved green chili peppers that are salted, then dressed in gochugaru, salted shrimp, anchovy fish sauce, and garlic for a short fermentation.
+Gochu kimchi is a spicy Korean kimchi made with whole or halved green chili peppers that are salted, then dressed in gochugaru, salted shrimp, anchovy fish sauce, and garlic before a short fermentation period.
 The thick pepper walls retain a firm crunch through salting and fermentation, and the seeds clustered inside deliver a concentrated burst of heat when bitten into.
 Salted shrimp brings immediate umami even without extended aging, and the pepper's own grassy sweetness supports the seasoning in place of added sugar.
-Served alongside grilled pork belly or bossam, this kimchi works as a sharp counterpoint that cuts through the richness of fatty meats.
+Salting the peppers for thirty to forty minutes with coarse salt draws out moisture without making them overly salty, which keeps the finished kimchi well-balanced.
+Served alongside grilled pork belly or bossam, this kimchi acts as a sharp, refreshing counterpoint that cuts through the richness of fatty meats.

 Korean Fresh Lettuce Geotjeori